-The 3 big exercises at the gym – the bench press, squat, and deadlift – are among the best building size and strength options.
-The sport of powerlifting is based solely on completing these three controlled, heavy lifts, whilst Olympic weightlifting focuses on performing two ballistic lifts overhead known as the ‘Clean and Jerk’ and the ‘Snatch.’
+The three most important exercises at the gym – the bench press, squat, and deadlift – are among the best building size and strength options.
+The sport of powerlifting is based solely on completing these three controlled, heavy lifts.
+In comparison, Olympic weightlifting focuses on performing two ballistic lifts overhead known as the ‘Clean and Jerk’ and the ‘Snatch.’

-The deadlift is the most complete (full body) movement out of all weight training exercises: they work your entire back, including your lats, your lower back, your rhomboids, and rear delts.
+The deadlift is the most complete (full body) movement out of all weight training exercises: they work your entire back, including your lats, your lower back, your rhomboids, and your rear delts.
 Deadlifts strengthen your posterior chain, including your hamstrings and glutes, developing both strength and muscle mass.
-They are vital for increasing your grip strength and, to a lesser degree, work your biceps, building solid core strength while training virtually ALL of your pulling muscles.
+They are vital for increasing your grip strength and, to a lesser degree, working your biceps, building solid core strength while training virtually all of your pulling muscles.

 SQUAT (Front Squat)

 Unless you are training specifically for powerlifting events, choose the front squat over the back squat.
 Front squats are safer for you and your lower back; if something goes wrong, drop the barbell forward as you quickly step back.
-But more importantly, front squats blast your quads (thighs) while also training your core and abs and will help you develop strong abs and a solid midsection without the need for countless sit-ups.
+But front squats blast your quads (thighs) while also training your core and abs and will help you develop strong abs and a solid midsection with no countless sit-ups.

-Final words on the 3 exercises you must do at the gym.
+Last words on the three exercises you must do at the gym.